DesignfulDev/html-css-training/README.md

 # html-css-training
-This is my second repo.
-I use it to upload training code for Todd McLeod's GreaterCommons.com HTML/CSS course.
+I use this repo to upload training code for Todd McLeod's GreaterCommons.com HTML/CSS course.